 Today was a fairly productive day.
 I delivered the presentation, which was positively received and completed most of my to-do list.
 Bob annoyed the hell out of me and it took everything for me not to cuss him!
 He is just so inept and I really have no idea how he got the job.
 Seriously!
 Anyway, I’m going to have a long soak in the bath and an early night.
 It’s needed!

-This is what comes to mind for most people when they think of journaling.
+This is often what comes to mind when people think about journaling.

-And while documenting daily events or pouring your heart and soul onto the pages of a diary is the probably the most common type of journaling, there are many other types of journals you can keep.
+While documenting daily events or pouring your heart and soul onto the pages of a diary is probably the most recognised type of journaling, there are many other types of journals you can keep.

 Here are 4 different types of journals you can try as part of a regular practice: